Arbala-Security/Edegscan-AzureSentinel-Integration/README.md

 Set the lookback range to 7 days.

-You may also rename the action to something more desriptive.
+You may also rename the action to something more descriptive.

 ![actionadd2](Images/actionadd2.png)

 **Note** since the volume of hosts and assets is expected to be much lower, no additional filters other than a date range are used in those queries.

-Below the query action, add another action, searching for "Control" and then selecting "For each".
+Below the query action, add another action, searching for "**Control**" and then selecting "**For each**".

  ![actionadd3](Images/actionadd3.png)